 A divorce that is uncontested reduces conflict, affording a quicker resolution.

-Key issues that a couple must resolve before an uncontested divorce can be settled include:
+Key issues that a couple must resolve before an uncontested divorce can be settled including:

 Meeting state residency requirements for divorce